Vance Astrovik: Murder trial

-One night, Arnold Astrovik not only attacked a disadvantaged Vance (injured in a fight with Terrax and further injured by Gideon) but struck his wife when she tried to intervene.
+One night, Arnold Astrovik not only attacked the disadvantaged Vance (injured in a fight with Terrax and further injured by Gideon) but struck his wife when she tried to intervene.
 In one burst of his ever-growing superpowers and pent-up emotion, Vance lashed out at his abusive father and unintentionally killed him.
 Vance turned himself in and went to trial, charged with first-degree murder and negligent homicide.
 He was defended by attorney Foggy Nelson.
-The Thing was a character witness for Vance and helped establish the history of abuse that he suffered, as did Vance's mother, Norma; other testimony established the good he had done as a costumed hero and his increasing competence with his powers.
-However, the prosecuting attorney pursued the latter angle, using testimony from Firestar and cross-examination of Norma Astrovik to establish that Vance could have used his powers to stop his father without lethal force.
-Finally, in her closing argument, the prosecutor drew a gun on Vance and fired a (unknown to Vance) blank round.
+The Thing was a character witness for Vance and helped establish the history of abuse that he suffered, as did his mother Norma Astrovik; other testimony established the good he had done as a costumed hero and his increasing competence with his powers.
+However, the prosecuting attorney Rachel Dreyfuss pursued the latter angle, using testimony from Firestar and cross-examination of Norma to establish that Vance could have used his powers to stop his father without lethal force.
+Finally, in her closing argument, the prosecutor drew a gun on Vance and fired a blank round (unknown to Vance).
 Instinctively, Vance not only disarmed her but reacted so precisely that he contained the actual smoke from the gun, driving home the prosecution's case.
 Vance was acquitted of murder, but he was convicted of negligent homicide.
 As a result of the trial, Vance's secret identity became public knowledge.

 Vance was sentenced to serve his time at the superhuman restraint facility known as the Vault.
 He was shown enjoying the occasional free walkabout on the long road trip to the Vault, joking and playing around with the officers.
 When his friends Firestar, Namorita, and Nova arrived to free him, Vance protested, declaring he would serve his time.
 He also said he was going to be paroled in fourteen months, so they would see him again then.
 Firestar, even though trying to remain restrained, was very upset, but she recognized what Vance wanted to do and came to terms with it.

 During his stay in the Vault, he was granted "training periods" with the Guardsmen on duty, determined to hone his abilities to prevent another incident like his father's death.
 When a riot broke out over the perception of poor living conditions, Vance helped calm the riot by convincing the warden to allow the plant-based villain Terraformer (once part of the Force of Nature) access to a plant.
 Despite the warden's fears that Terraformer would use it in an escape attempt, the villain simply enjoyed it being with him.
 This calmed the other prisoners, and it was agreed that, on a case-by-case basis, their living conditions would be examined to accommodate superhuman prisoners' unique needs.